aosabook/500lines/cluster/CHAPTER.rst

 If the service is hosted on a single server, this is easy to implement: use a lock to make sure that transfer operations don't run in parallel, and verify the souce account's balance in that method.
 However, a bank cannot rely on a single server for its critical account balances!
 Instead, the service is *distributed* over multiple servers, with each running a separate instance of exactly the same code.
-The servers communicate between themselves to maintain the illusion of a single, distributed service.
 Users can then contact any server to perform an operation.

-This introduces some new failure modes:
+In a naive implementation of distributed processing, each server would keep a local copy of every account's balance.
+It would handle any operations it received, and send updates for account balances to other servers.

- * If two servers receive execute different transfer requests from the same account at the same time, the account may be overdrawn.
+But this approach introduces a serious failure mode: if two servers process operations for the same account at the same time, which new account balance is correct?
- * If two servers update the same account balance at the same time, one might overwrite the changes made by the other.
- * If communication between the servers fails, different servers may calculate different balances based on incomplete information, breaking the illusion of a single service.
+Even if the servers share operations with one another instead of balances, two simultaneous transfers out of an account might overdraw the account.

+Fundamentally, these failures occur when servers use their local state to perform operations, without first ensuring that the local state matches the state on other servers.
+For example, magine that server A receives a transfer operation from account 101 to account 202, when server B has already processed another transfer account 101's full balance to account 202, but not yet informed server A.
+The local state on server A is different from that on server B, so server A incorrectly allows the transfer to complete, even though the result is an overdraft on account 101.

 Distributed State Machines
 ==========================

-Fundamentally, these failures occur when servers use their local state to perform operations, without first ensuring that the local state matches the state on other servers.
 The technique for avoiding such problems is called a "distributed state machine".
-The idea is that each server executes the same deterministic state machine on the same inputs.
+The idea is that each server executes exactly the same deterministic state machine on exactly the same inputs.
 By the nature of state machines, then, each server will see exactly the same outputs.
-Operations such as "transfer" or "get-balance" provide the inputs to the state machine.
+Operations such as "transfer" or "get-balance", together with their parameters (account numbers and amounts) represent the inputs to the state machine.

 The state machine for this application is simple:

-    def execute_operation(state, input):
+    def execute_operation(state, operation):
-        if input.operation == 'transfer':
+        if operation.name == 'transfer':
-            if state.accounts[input.source_account] < input.amount:
+            if state.accounts[operation.source_account] < operation.amount:
                 return state, False
-            state.accounts[input.source_account] -= input.amount
+            state.accounts[operation.source_account] -= operation.amount
-            state.accounts[input.destination_account] += input.amount
+            state.accounts[operation.destination_account] += operation.amount
             return state, True
-        elif input.operation == 'get-balance':
+        elif operation.name == 'get-balance':
-            return state, state.accounts[input.account]
+            return state, state.accounts[operation.account]

-Note that the "get-balance" operation does not modify the state, but is still implemented as a state transition.
+Note that executing the "get-balance" operation does not modify the state, but is still implemented as a state transition.
-This guarantees that the returned balance is the latest information in the cluster, and not based on the state on a single server.
+This guarantees that the returned balance is the latest information in the cluster of servers, not based on the local state on a single server.

+This may look different than the typical state machine you'd learn about in a computer science course.
+Rather than a finite set of named states with labeled transitions, this machine's state is the collection of account balances, so there are infinite possible states.
+Still, the usual rules of deterministic state machines apply: starting with the same state and processing the same operations will always produce the same output.

 So, the distributed state machine technique ensures that the same operations occur on each host.
 But the problem remains of ensuring that every server agrees on the inputs to the state machine.